Project Milestone Reporting

 If you've ever been in this situation and suffered the painful consequences, you'll know why experienced managers carefully monitor how actual completion dates compare against planned completion dates at certain "milestones" within projects.
 This allows them to take corrective action, or manage people's expectations appropriately, and this is where Project Milestone Reporting becomes important.

-A real life milestone is a marker that tells you how far you are from a certain point – so you know how far you have come, or how far you have to travel.
+A real-life milestone is a marker that tells you how far you are from a certain point – so you know how far you have come, or how far you have to travel.

 Project Milestones perform exactly this role in a project plan.
-They mark significant events, deliverables or interdependencies that needs to be monitored to keep the project on track.
+They mark significant events, deliverables or interdependencies that need to be monitored to keep the project on track.
 Project Milestone Reports show you what has been achieved and what else needs to be done to complete your project successfully and on time.

 Project Milestone Reporting is just one of many ways to monitor and present the status of a project.
 It's a useful approach in large or complex projects (with many interdependencies) because it helps present information in a meaningful yet concise way, showing what has actually been achieved, rather than the gory detail of how it's been achieved.
 This article helps you think about how you want milestones to be reported to you.